Elite Graduate Program for East European Studies

 Tutoring, languages courses, summer schools and internships in Eastern Europe, extracurricular seminars (communication and presentation skills, job application, etc.).

-For an application form and further details on requirements, please see: Bewerbungsunterlagen.
+To apply and further details on requirements, please see: Bewerbung

 Munich or Regensburg?